deeztek/Hermes-Secure-Email-Gateway/README.md

 You can find more information about Hermes Secure Email Gateway on our website at: https://www.deeztek.com/products/hermes-secure-email-gateway/

-You can download a Vmware or Hyper-V appliance at: https://www.deeztek.com/products/hermes-secure-email-gateway/download-hermes-secure-email-gateway-appliance/
+You can download an OVA or Hyper-V appliance at: https://www.deeztek.com/products/hermes-secure-email-gateway/download-hermes-secure-email-gateway-appliance/

 # Quick Start Guide